 Unlike the other programs we’ve covered, Scrivener is geared towards authors.

-The editor is designed to cultivate lengthy writing projects by banishing “page fright”.
+The editor is designed to cultivate lengthy writing projects by banishing “page fright.”

 But how?

-Simply gather your material and toggle between different parts of your manuscript, notes and references with ease.
+Gather your material and toggle between different parts of your manuscript, notes and references with ease.

 Other cool features include:

 There is a trial version of the macOS and Windows versions, which runs exactly the same as the full version, except that it will only last for 30 days.
 You can use it for 30 days straight and be done… or every other day for 60 days total.
-It’s basically 30 single uses spread out however you see fit.
+It’s 30 single uses spread out however you see fit.

 5. Readable